DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 = 0.4602054 = 46.02%

-Similarly p-values for other possible observations are given below
+Similarly, p-values for other possible observations are given below.

 |  100 coin flips E(X) = 50) |
 |--------------------------------|